-Kremlin says up to Zelenskyy when Ukraine conflict ends
+Ukraine: Russia put rocket launchers at nuclear power plant

 While stopping short of publicly claiming credit for the attacks, Ukrainian officials welcome their results and hint at Ukrainian involvement.

-“The air force has done very well,” he said.
-“It has contributed significantly to the efficiency of the army’s action.”

-Despite its massive numerical advantage, the Russian air force has failed to suppress Ukraine’s air defenses and win full control of Ukrainian skies.
-It has continued to suffer losses from attacks by Ukrainian fighter jets and air defense batteries.

-Heavy fighting continued Thursday, mostly in the regions Russia annexed.
-Zelenskyy’s office said 11 civilians were killed and 17 wounded in Ukraine on Wednesday.
+Heavy fighting continues, mostly in regions Russia annexed.
+Zelenskyy’s office said 11 civilians were killed in Ukraine Wednesday.

 The Donetsk region has been the epicenter of the recent fighting.
-Russian artillery struck the town of Yampil, northeast of Sloviansk, during the distribution of humanitarian aid to civilians, Ukrainian officials said.
-Buildings in the city center, in addition to the market and bus station, were damaged in Kurakhove, some 35 kilometers (22 miles) west of the regional capital, Donetsk, officials said.
+Russian artillery struck the town of Yampil during distribution of humanitarian aid to civilians, Ukrainian officials said.
+Buildings were damaged in Kurakhove, 35 kilometers (22 miles) west of the regional capital, Donetsk, officials said.

-More than ten cities and villages in the region were shelled, including the town of Bakhmut, which has remained in Ukrainian hands during the war despite Moscow’s goal of capturing the entire annexed Donbas region bordering Russia.
-Swedish newspaper Svenska Dagbladet said a Swedish aid worker was killed Wednesday in a car accident while leaving Bakhmut.
+More than ten cities and villages in the region were shelled, including the town of Bakhmut, which has remained in Ukrainian hands despite Moscow’s goal of capturing the entire annexed Donbas region bordering Russia.

 In other developments:

-—Russian forces have placed Grad multiple rocket launcher systems at the shut-down Zaporizhzhia Nuclear Power Plant, the Ukrainian state nuclear company Energoatom reported.
-The company said this is “violating all conditions for nuclear and radiation safety” and could enable Russian forces to shell the opposite bank of the Dnieper River, where each side blames the other for almost daily shelling in the cities of Nikopol and Marhanets.
-The Zaporizhzhia Nuclear Power Plant, Europe’s largest, has been under Russian control since the war’s early days.
-Russia and Ukraine accuse each other of shelling the plant and risking a radiation release.

-— The International Committee of the Red Cross announced Thursday that its representatives visited Ukrainian prisoners of war that Russian forces are holding.
-International observers were previously not permitted access to see them.
-Visits to Russian prisoners of war also took place, the organization said in a statement.
-The Red Cross checked the prisoners’ conditions, gave them books, personal hygiene products, blankets and warm clothes, and contacted their relatives.
-“I expect these visits to initiate more regular access to all prisoners of war,” said ICRC President Mirjana Spoljaric, without commenting on the treatment of prisoners.
+— The International Committee of the Red Cross said that for the first time, its representatives visited Ukrainian prisoners of war that Russian forces are holding.
+Visits to Russian prisoners of war also took place.
+The Red Cross checked the prisoners’ condition, gave them books, personal hygiene products, blankets and warm clothes, and contacted their relatives.

-— A Russian ship-borne air defense system knocked down a drone in the area of Sevastopol, the Russian Black Sea Fleet’s base, a regional governor said.
+— A Russian ship-borne air defense system knocked down a drone in the area of Sevastopol, the Russian Black Sea Fleet’s base, the regional governor said.
 Several attacks have been launched since the war began on Sevastopol, which is on the Crimean Peninsula, and the Black Sea Fleet.

-—Russian officials said Thursday that Ukrainian forces shelled the country’s Belgorod province, which borders Ukraine.
+— Russian officials said Ukrainian forces shelled the Belgorod province, which borders Ukraine.
 According to Gov. Vyacheslav Gladkov, the shelling damaged power lines in Yakovlevo, 50 kilometers (31 miles) from the Ukrainian border.
-Though Gladkov did not report casualties or injuries, a local news Telegram channel reported that the attack had caused a fire at a military base, with several Russian military personnel killed or wounded.
+Though Gladkov did not report casualties or injuries, a local news Telegram channel reported a fire at a military base, with several Russian military personnel killed or wounded.
 Ukrainian officials maintained their policy of not commenting on cross-border attacks.

 Yuras Karmanau contributed from Tallinn, Estonia.